 - Breaking Down USMLE Step 1 Questions with Dr. Justin Ling

 - How to Use Question Banks Efficiently

 When you’re done with these resources, try putting your learnings into action with the Osmosis Q-Bank, which contains more than 3,00+ Step 1-style practice questions.

-Osmosis Prime has over 16,500 flashcards built into the platform, many of which are derived from Brosencephalon’s Anki deck, all containing information you may need to know for Step 1.
-If you’re using Anki, you can integrate your decks into the Osmosis learning platform.
-An added bonus: Osmosis automatically works spaced repetition into your flashcard queue, delivering a method for reviewing concepts that’s based in learning science.
+Osmosis Prime has over 16,500 flashcards built into the platform, all containing information you may need to know for Step 1.
+You can also build your own flashcard decks on Osmosis using the Flashcard Builder.
+An added bonus: Osmosis automatically works spaced repetition into your flashcard queue, delivering a method for reviewing concepts that are based on learning science.

 5. Practice multimedia learningMultimedia learning is when you incorporate written, visual, and audio materials into your learning.
 This is the essence of learning by Osmosis!

 When you learn from a variety of sensory stimuli, that information is processed into smaller “bits” which become part of your working memory.
 Combining the words you read and listen to with visual images helps your working memory process them together as integrated “chunks” which moves the concepts into your long-term memory more efficiently and forms stronger links with information you’ve already learned.

 Studying for USMLE Step 1 with Osmosis allows you to harness the power of multimedia learning to gain knowledge that will stick with you long after you've taken the exam.
 Make the most of it using these resources and practice the Osmosis Learning Loop: